What were your childhood treats?

 Another thing I particularly remember is the Princess gateaux.
 This is a layer cake with cream, vanilla custard and raspberry jam.
 The outside of the cake is covered with a thin layer of green marzipan and dusted with icing sugar.
 On our birthdays we were allowed to choose the type of cake we would like for the birthday cake and this one featured a lot.
 To this day when I visit Sweden, I always make a point of buying at least one slice of Princess torte and indulge.

 I think also the two desserts that I mentioned both reflect highlights in my life.
 We all looked forward to Thursday evenings and birthdays were always celebrations.
 The fact that both dishes bring back memories of pleasant occasions probably influences my choice of featuring two sweet dishes.
 As a rule I don’t eat a lot of sugary foods but it is what they say: A little of what you like is good for you!

 Reminiscing about food

 When I ask the question of favorite childhood foods to the residents in the nursing home (here in Ireland), the most common favorite dinners are boiled ham with parsley sauce and vegetables or a wholesome stew.
-For dessert, apple pie and custard and cherry trifle seems to be what most people remember fondly.
+For dessert, apple pie and custard and cherry trifle seem to be what most people remember fondly.

 CQO and Activity Coordinator, Maria’s Place